 The club also has prospecting equipment available for check out to all members.
-We currently have metal detectors, dry washers, sluice boxes and other prospecting equipment available and encourage our members to try different tools and techniques for gold recovery.
-For more information on this please see our Equipment Checkout page.
+We currently have metal detectors, dry washers, sluice boxes and other prospecting equipment and encourage our members to try different techniques for gold recovery.
+For more information on this please see our Equipment Rental page.

 Our monthly outings are typically held over two days on a Saturday & Sunday.
 In most cases lunch on Saturday consists of a potluck where members contribute a plate for everyone to share.
 The GSSN also provides breakfast on Sunday morning.